 I'm perhaps best-known as the author of 'Let's Do Theology' which introduced Britain to the contextual pastoral cycle diagram now used extensively in colleges and elsewhere.
 But I was born and bred a London Eastender, my first jobs being a hair dresser and in the local Jellied Eel factory where my mother had worked for many years.
 My father had been a seaman but later a bus driver.
 The family were keen Marxists.
 After school I went to Birmingham to live in a Christian commune and worked in a mental hospital with a team of Educational Psychologists.
 I was oon the team at a club for Hell's Angels and after studies at London University it was a Masters degree in New York, playing my guitar in the city's nightclubs and then living with hippies in San Francisco.
 Back in England I maried and was ordained in 1970 to serve a vast housing estate in Birmingham.

 MAY I INTRODUCE MYSELF ~

-Whilst in parish ministry I was also Industrial Chaplain to the British Steel works, and the Rover Cars' training division.
-I took a turn as chair of Birmingham Council of Churches Youth Department, having founded the Powerhouse Youth Club for local 'Skinheads'.
+I was vicar of a Methodist/Anglican church whilst also serving as Industrial Chaplain and chair of Birmingham Council of Churches Youth Department having founded the Powerhouse Youth Club for local 'Skinheads'.

-I hope that gives you some background on what you'll read on other pages.
+I hope that gives you some background to what you'll see on my pages.